Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

-Ever heard of the Robotic Gallbladder Removal Surgery aka Robotic Laparoscopic Cholecystectomy?
+Ever heard of Robotic Gallbladder Removal Surgery (AKA Robotic Laparoscopic Cholecystectomy)?
 Check out the video below to see how the surgeon uses a robot to perform the operation.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Tara on October 26, 2019:

 I had Laproscopic surgery 3 weeks ago.
 I’m so glad we finally found out what was making me sick for months!
 I felt so much better after surgery and followed the low fat, high fiber diet.
 But I’m still having pain after any meal!
 I’m thinking of following up with a GI Dr. I understand it probably just takes time and I am being impatient.
 Putting it in God’s hands!
 Thank you for the info.
 It is reassuring!

 Had laproscopic one week ago today.
 Im 68, other than the awful gas that lasted about 36 hours I'm doing great.
 Felt like someone shot me in the shoulder that night but walk if i could they said and that i did.
 Helped so much.
 Since ive walked up to my garden, about a half mile round trip the past 3 days and pruned etc., just cateful not to lift as was told.
 As far as eating I've craved berries and melons.
 Haven't had any problems with diarrhea, dont anticipate any, and am introducing food a little at a time.
 We'll see how it goes.
 My God has been with me all the way and healed i am!
 Thanks for this useful information.